1. Blog

 Excessive gas and increased fecal output is usually a sign of indigestion of some sort.
 Thus, flatulence and excessive pooping may be signs that your dog is having trouble digesting his/her dog food.
 Although there are also some diseases that could cause these signs, (and those must be considered), many times, simply upgrading the low-quality food to a more bioavailable, higher-quality diet will resolve the gas and fecal volume problem.

-Conversely, some of our clients also become concerned about the reduced amount of feces produced after switching to our diets.
+Conversely, some dog owners also become concerned about the reduced amount of feces produced after switching to our diets.
 People say, “My dog used to poop three times a day – a lot, and now he only poops a small amount, once – where is it all going?”

 We have to remind clients that dog poo is essentially “waste”.
 It is the indigestible portion of the food.
 Thus many times: the least poop, the better nutrition (provided the dog isn’t losing weight).